Patient education: Prostate cancer screening (Beyond the Basics)

-Prostate specific antigen (PSA) — Prostate specific antigen (PSA) is a protein produced by the prostate.
+Prostate-specific antigen (PSA) — PSA is a protein produced by the prostate.
 The PSA test measures the amount of PSA in a sample of blood.
 Although many men with prostate cancer have an elevated PSA concentration, a high level does not necessarily mean there is a cancer.

 The most common cause for an elevated PSA is benign prostatic hyperplasia (BPH), a noncancerous enlargement of the prostate.
-Other causes include prostate infection (prostatitis) and trauma (bicycle riding), and sexual activity.
+Other causes include prostate infection (prostatitis), trauma (bicycle riding), and sexual activity.
 You should avoid ejaculating or riding a bike for at least 48 hours before having a PSA test.
-(See "Patient information: Benign prostatic hyperplasia (BPH) (Beyond the Basics)".)
+(See "Patient education: Benign prostatic hyperplasia (BPH) (Beyond the Basics)".)